 These may be met with lower- or upper-level university courses; refer to general education requirements for arts and science degree programs.

-6 credits in English (university-level composition and literature).
-Technical and business writing courses do not meet this requirement.
+6 credits in English (university-level composition and literature), excluding technical and business writing courses

 6 credits in mathematics (including statistics) and/or science